-The global homomorphic encryption market valued at the US $117.8 million in 2016, is expected to grow at $ 268.3 million at a 7.55% CAGR by 2027.
+The global homomorphic encryption market, valued at US$117.8 million in 2016, is expected to grow to $ US$268.3 million at a 7.55% CAGR by 2027.

-Homomorphic encryption is not an easy concept to understand even for data analysts.
+Homomorphic encryption is not an easy concept to understand, even for data analysts.

 Here’s a quick primer…